Products

 Aine Kavanagh

-There is no definitive retirement age in Ireland, although most people retire around 66, which is when the State Pension kicks in (as of July 2023).
+Ireland has no definitive retirement age, although most people retire around 66, which is when the State Pension kicks in (as of April 2024).

 An employee’s retirement age depends on their employment contract, financial readiness, pension schemes, and other factors.